Navy Selective Reenlistment Bonus Program

-The program currently is organized with three Tiers, each with attached multiple levels and eligibility dates as well as award ceilings (caps) on specific rate and Navy Enlisted Classification (NEC) combinations.
+The program is currently organized with three tiers, each with attached multiple levels and eligibility dates as well as award ceilings (caps) on specific rates and Navy Enlisted Classification (NEC) combinations.

 Sailors may also have multiple NECs that qualify for an SRB.
 When this is the case they may qualify based on their primary or secondary NEC, provided that they are filling a billet requiring those NECs.
 Exceptions to the rule: Those sailors assigned to (or with orders to) Littoral Combat Ship (LCS) platforms who possess multiple NECs that are specifically required for LCS assignment are authorized to reenlist for the most lucrative SRB-eligible NEC, regardless of assigned billet.

 Sometimes it happens that a sailor may be qualified for multiple tiers, due to multiple NECs.
 When this is the case, the highest tier applies.
 Using the example from the SRB message, a GM with NEC 0814 and 9536 in Zone B would qualify for tier 2 "GM 9536".